chromium/chromium/docs/asan.md

 ## Run chrome under ASan

 And finally, have fun with the `out/Release/chrome` binary.
-The filter script `tools/valgrind/asan/asan_symbolize.py` should be used to symbolize the output.
+The filter script `tools/valgrind/asan/asan_symbolize.py` can be used to symbolize the output, although it shouldn't be necessary on Linux and Windows, where Chrome uses the llvm-symbolizer in its source tree by default.
-(Note that `asan_symbolize.py` is absolutely necessary if you need the symbols - there is no built-in symbolizer for ASan in Chrome).

 ASan should perfectly work with Chrome's sandbox.
 You should only need to run with `--no-sandbox` on Linux if you're debugging ASan.